dntoll/quiz/code/class.md

 	In order to know the arguments to the constructor you must check the __construct() method of the class.
 	Example:
 	public function __construct($titleString) {}
+	.
+	Task Use the pre-written class "HTMLPageView" to output a HTML page :
 E http://127.0.0.1:8888/validator.php
 V https://raw.github.com/dntoll/quiz/master/code/class_test.php
 A https://raw.github.com/dntoll/quiz/master/code/class_default.php